 Barrister.
 Completed Arts Law (Hons) and a Master of Laws at The University of Melbourne.
 Admitted to the legal profession in 1988, he signed the Bar Roll in 1998.
 Peter is regularly briefed in occupational health and safety cases.
 He has been a consultant to the International Labour Organisation as well as to state, territory and Commonwealth governments in the field of occupational health and safety law.
 Peter is a fellow of the Centre for Employment and Labour Relations Law at the University of Melbourne where he teaches Workplace Health and Safety Law.

-Real Estate Institute of Australia president and chairperson of the REIV owners corporation chapter committee.
+Former Real Estate Institute of Australia President and chairperson of the REIV owners corporation chapter committee.
 Neville is also a REIV accredited owners corporation specialist and a qualified valuer.
 He was educated at RMIT.

 Former Victorian Privacy Commissioner.
 Helen has recently been appointed the Deputy Chairperson of the Victorian Commission for Gambling and Liquor Regulation.
 She holds a combined honours degree in Law and Sociology from Exeter University (UK).